Pupil Premium Statement

 Local authority-maintained schools

-- schools for children with special educational needs or disabilities
+- schools for children with special educational needs or disabilities and general hospital schools

 - pupil referral units (PRUs), for children who do not go to a mainstream school